LucidtechAI/cradl-docs/use-cases/invoice_model.md

 ![invoice-east-repair.pdf](../.gitbook/assets/upload-documents-cradl.png)

 ## 3. Train your model
-Before you can start training you have to create a *data bundle* to make sure that your dataset is compatible with the model you want to train.
+Before you can start training you will have to create a *data bundle* to make sure that your dataset is compatible with the model you want to train.

 - Go to **Models > YourModel > Data bundles > Select Data**
 - Give your data bundle a name, and add an optional description.